Faculty Fellowship Program

 Purpose

-• To provide greater support for research by junior and senior WU humanities faculty, who typically have fewer external opportunities for such support than their colleagues in non-humanities fields.
+• To provide greater support for research by junior and senior WashU humanities faculty, who typically have fewer external opportunities for such support than their colleagues in non-humanities fields.

 • To generate a greater sense of community both in the center in particular and on campus in general, and to spark greater innovation in scholarship and teaching across disciplines among humanities faculty by providing fellowship support for projects that involve interdisciplinary sharing and exchange.